 04 of 08

-Wisconsin Cheddar, sweet and savory tomato jam, crispy bacon, and a runny egg yolk grilled between two buttery slices of brioche bread come together to make this insane breakfast grilled cheese.
-And let's face it, after making this recipe, your mornings will never be the same.Continue to 5 of 8 below.
+Wisconsin cheddar, sweet and savory tomato jam, crispy bacon, and a runny egg sandwiched between two buttery slices of brioche bread come together to make this breakfast sandwich.
+It's a memorable way to start your day and also makes a decadent brunch or lunch main dish.Continue to 5 of 8 below.

 05 of 08

-These sweet and savory little monte cristo sliders feature creamy brie, thinly sliced turkey and ham, tangy raspberry jam and crusty French bread.
-And instead of deep-frying the entire sandwich, like some monte cristos are made, this sandwich is grilled on the stove with salted butter.
-These little sliders may not be the healthiest of options, but they're super tasty and little so you don't have to feel bad about eating them.
+These sweet and savory little monte cristo sliders feature creamy brie, thinly sliced turkey and ham, tangy raspberry jam, and crusty French bread.
+Instead of deep-frying the entire sandwich like some monte cristos are made, this sandwich is grilled on the stove with salted butter.
+Because of their size, these sliders are great for sharing.

 06 of 08